RobCranfill/MIDI-bit/README.md

   * Going to need to be plugged in, either to wall or USB power from keyboard.
   *  TODO: Power from Roland USB A port seems problematic.
 Why?
 * Use the BOOT button for user input?
   * Is just one button enough?
+No; used keyboard sequences.

 # Software Requirements